wistefan/tmforum-poc/doc/federated-catalog/README.md

 Simple rest endpoint to CRUD self-descriptions.
 Hash of self-description is used as the id.
 Only difference to plain REST is due to the immutability of self-descriptions.
-Since only the life-cycle phase is allowed to change([There are four possible states for the Self-Description life cycle: “active” (the default), “revoked”, “deprecate” and “end-of-life”.](https://gitlab.com/gaia-x/technical-committee/federation-services/federation-service-specifications/-/blob/master/docs/L05_FC_CCF/fc_ccf.md#product-perspective)), put can only be used for this transition.
+Since only the life-cycle phase is allowed to change([There are four possible states for the Self-Description life cycle: “active” (the default), “revoked”, “deprecate” and “end-of-life”.](https://gitlab.com/gaia-x/technical-committee/federation-services/federation-service-specifications/-/blob/master/docs/L05_FC_CCF/fc_ccf.md#product-perspective)), PUT can only be used for this transition.

 TMForum is more detailed and a advanced, but uses the same concept.
-Due to the immutability, the implementation that generates self-descriptions out of TMForum resources needs to take care of life-cycle transitions and creation of new self-descriptions in case of change.
+Due to the immutability, the implementation that generates self-descriptions out of TMForum-resources needs to take care of life-cycle transitions and creation of new self-descriptions in case of change.

 ### Example: